DLR-TS/OptiNLC/README.md

 # OptiNLC
-A C++ library implementing Sequential Quadratic Programming With a docker build and run environment
+A C++ library implementing Sequential Quadratic Programming written by Prof. Dr.Reza Dariani.
+Reuse, distribution and modification of OptiNLC is permitted under the Apache 2.0 license.

 OptiNLC (Optimization of Non-Linear Control) is an open-source toolbox designed for solving optimization control problems.
 This documentation provides an overview of optimization problems, optimization control problems, and a guide on how to use the OptiNLC toolbox.

+It provides a docker build and run environment

 ## Getting Started
 Docker and make required to package and build OptiNLC